jcmfernandes/go-tools-binstubs/README.md

 └── main.go
 ```

-You have to change your binstubs `-modfile` to `./internal/tools/go.mod`.
-Since
+You'll have to change your binstubs `-modfile` to `./internal/tools/go.mod` to
-you don't want to hardcode paths in your binstubs, every binstub ships with bash
+make this work.
+Since you don't want to hardcode paths in your binstubs (you
+want them to work on everyone's machine), every binstub ships with bash variable
-variable `binstubAbsParentDirectory` that contains the runtime absolute path to
+`binstubAbsParentDirectory` that contains the runtime absolute path to the
-the binstubs parent directory.
+binstubs parent directory.
 You can use it to change your binstubs `-modfile`:

 ``` yaml
 package: tools